openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

-The Credential Endpoint issues a Credential as approved by the End-User upon presentation of a valid Access Token representing this approval.
+The Credential Endpoint issues one or more Credentials of the same Credential Configuration and Credential Dataset (as approved by the End-User) upon presentation of a valid Access Token representing this approval.
 Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.

-The Client can request issuance of a Credential of a certain type multiple times, e.g., to associate the Credential with different public keys/Decentralized Identifiers (DIDs) or to refresh a certain Credential.
+The Client sends a Credential Request to obtain:

+* one Credential; or
+* multiple Credential instances of the same Credential Configuration and Credential Dataset, each with distinct cryptographic material.

-If the Access Token is valid for requesting issuance of multiple Credentials, it is at the Client's discretion to decide the order in which to request issuance of multiple Credentials requested in the Authorization Request.
+If the Issuer supports the issuance of multiple Credentials, the Client can send several consecutive Credential Requests to obtain multiple Credentials in a chosen sequence.

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}